 METHOD:

-Add the herbs and blend just until chopped.
-Bits of leaves should still be discernible.
+Add the herbs and pulse briefly until just chopped—the leaves should still be visible rather than fully blended.

 SOURCE: Chef Andrew Cohen